Sportclub-Schneisingen/azure-sso-wordpress-plugin/README.md

 ## Configuration
 1. Go to the [Azure portal](https://portal.azure.com/) and create a new app registration.
+1. Configure the Web platform with the correct redirect URI.
-1. Add the redirect URI to the app registration.
+1. Add the groups claim to the app registration in "Token configuration" (required for role mapping).
-1. Copy the application (client) ID.
+1. Copy the application (client) ID and the tenant ID.
 1. Create a new client secret and copy its value.
-1. Go to the plugin settings and enter the client ID and client secret.
+1. Go to the plugin settings and enter the client ID, client secret and tenant ID.
+1. Configure role mappings in plugin settings if needed.
 1. Save the settings.

 ## License